Services to Students

 Study Rooms and Carrels

 The Law Library provides larger rooms for group study.
 Depending on size, all rooms require two or three students to make a reservation.
+Group study rooms may be reserved only by USC School of Law students, staff, and faculty.
 To reserve a room, view availability, or get more information, see our study rooms page.

 Open study carrels are available on each floor of the library for student use.